 A specialist flap disc designed for stainless steel will also be more forgiving on the lack of grinding skills of a novice grinder user as they are made to run cooler.

-You have chosen your flap disc and it is made for stainless steel.
+You’ve picked your flap disc and it’s made for stainless steel.
 Great!

 It may well be able to grind on other metals.
 And because these discs are pricey you may be tempted to share across the different metal types. – lint to flap discs for metal